mochi/mochikit/doc/rst/MochiKit/LoggingPane.rst

 Constructors
 ------------

-``LoggingPane(inline=false, logger=MochiKit.Logging.logger)``:
+:mochidef:`LoggingPane(inline=false, logger=MochiKit.Logging.logger)`:

-    A listener for a MochiKit.Logging logger with an interactive DOM representation.
+    A listener for a :mochiref:`MochiKit.Logging` logger with an interactive DOM representation.

     If ``inline`` is ``true``, then the ``LoggingPane`` will be a ``DIV`` at the bottom of the document.
 Otherwise, it will be in a pop-up window with a name based on the calling page's URL.

-    ``logger`` is the reference to the ``MochiKit.Logging.Logger`` to listen to.
+    ``logger`` is the reference to the :mochiref:`MochiKit.Logging.Logger` to listen to.
 If not specified, the global default logger is used.

     Properties: